rabbitmq/rabbitmq-website/site/tutorial-six-python.md

     number and save it in the 'requests' dictionary.
   * (27) Next, we publish the request message, with two properties:
     `reply_to` and `correlation_id`.
-  * (34) At this point we should just wait until the proper response message appears.
+  * (34) At this point we just wait until the proper response message appears.
-  * (36) And finally when we received the response, we need to clean up the 'requests' dictionary and return the response to the user.
+  * (36) And finally when we have received the response, we need to clean up the 'requests' dictionary and return the response to the user.